johanlindberg/Spotify-puzzles/README.md

 Apparently the Spotify Judge isn't particularly impressed by my solution.
 First of all I had to get rid of the `doctest.testmod` call, otherwise it complains about an `Illegal Function`.
 I guess it has something to do with how they load the program and run it but that's an easy enough fix.
 Unfortunately, after submitting again, it replied: `Wrong Answer`.

+Turned out the problem was that I was reading from `sys.argv` not `stdin`.
+Once I got that sorted and commented out the doctest calls I got this reply.

+    From: Spotify Judge <puzzle@spotify.com>
+    To: Johan Lindberg <johan.h.lindberg@gmail.com>
+    Subject: Result for "bestbefore": Accepted
+    Date: Fri, 23 Dec 2011 18:50:33 +0100 (CET)

+    Hello Johan Lindberg,

+    Thank you for submitting a solution to our problem "bestbefore"!

+    We have tested your solution, and we are happy to report that it solved the problem!
+We hope you had as fun with it as we did.

+    Yours truly,
+    Spotify